Create and import elements¶

 Select an asset¶

-From the Creation menu, hit the "Import asset" button to import objects (3D models), images, videos, sounds, texts or create shapes:
+From the Creation menu, hit the "Import asset" button to import objects (3D models), images, videos, sounds, texts or create shapes.

-Navigate to find the desired file.
+Navigate through the folders to find the desired file.

-Tap on it.
+Tap on the file.

 When an element is being imported, a temporary element appears for you to know it is loading.